· · ·

 Best for: Snorkelling over two World War II shipwrecks.

+Coron Bay is scattered with underwater ships from World War II.
 Some are shallow enough to snorkel over, while others are perfect for divers to explore.

+Tour D is the best way to explore the World War II wrecks in Coron.
 Both wrecks have been in the ocean for so long that they’re now covered in corals and barnacles, which attract colourful schools of fish and other sea critters.

-The ship sunk after being hit by bullets from a machine gun, before crashing on the beach and eventually being swept just offshore.
+Lusong Gunboat is the first wreck on the itinerary and one of the most famous.
+The ship sank after being hit by bullets from a machine gun, before crashing on the beach and eventually being swept just offshore.

 Pufferfish, batfish, and angelfish are regular visitors.
 Better yet, the wreck is also close to the large Lusong Coral Garden, one of the best in Coron.